TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 * `taito ci publish`: Publish all artifacts to a central location (e.g. container images, libraries, docs, test results, test coverage reports, code quality reports).
 * `taito ci release post`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.

-See [cloudbuild.yaml](https://github.com/TaitoUnited/server-template/blob/master/cloudbuild.yaml) of server-template as an example.
+See [cloudbuild.yaml](https://github.com/TaitoUnited/kubernetes-template/blob/master/cloudbuild.yaml) of kubernetes-template as an example.
 TODO: add local testing env and reverts to the script.

 ---